-- achievement data which indicates progress toward achieving career and college readiness. - growth data which indicates progress through the academic standards.

-• diagnostic information which helps teachers and schools make instructional and placement decisions as well as monitor progress.
+- achievement data which indicates progress toward achieving career and college readiness. - growth data which indicates progress through the academic standards. - diagnostic information which helps teachers and schools make instructional and placement decisions as well as monitor progress.

 Additionally, the data provided by the state assessments are important to the school and district.
 Schools and teachers use this data for a variety of purposes, including as part of the body of evidence of student learning, for school improvement, and for program decisions such as intervention and enrichment opportunities.
 This data provides the district with external measures, which schools use to make instructional decisions and evaluate instructional programming.
-The assessment and achievement data that the district monitors and reports are summarized below and on the following page.
+The assessment and achievement data that the district monitors and reports are summarized on the following page.

 - Attendance rates.
 Certification of attendance rates is completed at the conclusion of each fiscal year.
-The 2019-2020 average pupil attendance rate per Colorado Department of Education (CDE) was 94.0 percent.
+The 2021-2022 average pupil attendance rate per Colorado Department of Education (CDE) was 93.2 percent.
 LPS has maintained an average attendance rate of at least 93.0 percent for the past ten years.
 Schools continue to monitor the attendance rate and work with individual students and their families where attendance problems exist. - Graduation rate.
 LPS high schools have a graduation rate that is consistently higher than the Colorado average.
-The 2020 on-time graduation and completion rate for the district was 94.3 percent.
+The 2022 on-time graduation and completion rate for the district was 92.1 percent.
 High schools continue to set goals to achieve continuous improvement in the graduation rate.
 In addition, all schools continue to help students take responsibility for their personal academic success.
 In order to help schools meet these goals, the district offers a number of programs that allow students to continue towards the goal of graduation even if they do not graduate within the anticipated time frame indicated by their entrance into Grade 9.
-The 5-year and 6-year completion rates shown on page 193 reflect the success of these programs. - Student achievement.
+The 5-year and 6-year completion rates shown on page 199 reflect the success of these programs. - Student achievement.
 Historically, standardized test scores of LPS students surpass both the Colorado and national averages.
 LPS students outscored the state by double digits in all grades and content areas tested.
 LPS students with disabilities and students in poverty also outperformed the state in all grades and content areas tested.
-However, due to the COVID-19 pandemic, state assessments were not administered in the 2019-2020 school year and, therefore, there is much more limited assessment data available this year.
-The historical results of district testing are presented beginning on page 195.
+However, due to the COVID-19 pandemic, state assessments were not administered in the 2019-2020 school year and were significantly curtailed in 2020-2021.
+The assessment information presented this year is therefore limited and not always comparable to prior years.
+The historical results of district testing are presented beginning on page 201.

-Other indicators.
+• Other indicators.